wmoralesdev/restApi/README.md

 Implements a MongoDB database with **mongoose** ORM for every schema and collection.
 Authetication is made through JWT, and has a connection to a AWS S3 bucket storage.

-Hosted in heroku at https://rest-api-elaniin.herokuapp.com/
+Deployed in heroku at https://rest-api-elaniin.herokuapp.com/

 ---
 ## Instalation